Carpet cleaning

-Carpet cleaning is performed to remove stains, dirt, and allergens from carpets.
+Carpet cleaning is performed to remove stains, dirt, debris, and allergens from carpets.
 Common methods include hot water extraction, dry-cleaning, and vacuuming.

 Hot water extraction

 Hot water extraction, sometimes mistakenly called "steam cleaning", uses equipment that sprays hot water and detergent into the carpet and extracts it along with any dislodged and dissolved dirt.
-Many experts recommend hot water extraction as the most effective carpet cleaning method.
+For a brief period in the 1970s, hot water extraction practices then known as steam cleaning were heavily decried in the United States due to lobbying by dry foam cleaners to the Better Business Bureaus of various states.

 Hot water extraction equipment may be a portable electrical units, or for large jobs truck mount carpet cleaner with long hoses may be used as this may be faster and more effective than portable equipment.

 A common process of hot water extraction begins with preconditioning.
 Alkaline agents such as ammonia solution for synthetic carpets, or mild acidic solutions such as dilute acetic acid for woollen carpets, are sprayed into the carpet, then agitated with a grooming brush or an automatic scrubbing machine.
 Next, a pressurized manual or automatic cleaning tool known as a wand passes over the surface to rinse out all pre-conditioner, residue, and particulates.
 If an alkaline detergent is used on a woollen carpet, a mild acetic acid solution will neutralize the alkaline residues and restore neutral fiber pH.

 Thorough extraction is important to avoid problems such as mold growth and browning of wool.
 Carpet cleaning specialists try to find a balance between rapid drying (using less fluid) and the need to remove the most soil (using more fluid).
 Drying time may also be decreased by fans, de-humidifiers or simply opening windows.